 Carlsbad is located in Southeastern New Mexico, straddling the Pecos River on the edge of the Guadalupe Mountains.
 The town, which is the county seat of Eddy County, has a population of 26,138 (2013 census), and was named after the European spa Karlsbad, because of mineral springs located north of the city that were believed to have medicinal value.
 It is a popular tourist destination as the Carlsbad Caverns National Park is located here, and the Living Desert Zoo and Garden State Park, with several other national parks and forests nearby.
 Carlsbad has been known as a top producer of potash since 1925, when deposits were found here, and the mining of it still takes place today.
 New Mexico State University has a branch campus here with an enrollment of approximately 2,000 students, making Carlsbad a college town.
-Picture of Eddy County Courthouse in Carlsbad courtesy of Wikipedia and AllenS, picture of The Living Zoo and Garden State Park courtesy of Wikipedia and J Dykstra.
+Pictures of Eddy County Courthouse and Carlsbad Public Library courtesy of Wikipedia and AllenS (public domain).

 Watch this short Youtube video presented by Carlsbad NewMexico:

 Where to Retire in Carlsbad and Home Prices

 The median home value index in Carlsbad is $216,112 in late 2020, according to Zillow.
 There are retirement communities in Carlsbad, see link at left.